Home

 Meggan Wolanin Doctoral Student

-Meggan Wolanin received her bachelor’s degree in mechanical engineering from UTSA in May 2020.
-She is currently pursuing her Ph.D’s degree in the same field.
-Her interest is in applying her corrosion and material experience in the aerospace field.
+Meggan Wolanin received her bachelor’s degree in Mechanical Engineering from UTSA in May 2020.
+She is currently pursuing her PhD in the same field.
+She joined the Corrosion lab in Fall 2020.
+Her current research focuses on galvanic corrosion of airframe alloys under mechanical and environmental loading.
+She also has experience working with lathes, mills, and welding.

 Nayab Ali Doctoral Student